giannilmbd/dynare/doc/manual/source/the-model-file.rst

 * PARAMETER_NAME (sometimes PARAM_NAME) indicates a parameter name
   starting with an alphabetical character and can’t contain:
   ``()+-\*/^=!;:@#.`` or accentuated characters;
+* DATABASE_NAME indicates the name of a variable in the MATLAB/Octave workspace that can be used as a source of numeric values for model variables;
 * LATEX_NAME (sometimes TEX_NAME) indicates a valid
   LaTeX expression in math mode (not including the dollar signs);